noylecorp/laravel-recaptcha/README.md

 # laravel-recaptcha

-Laravel package for Google's reCAPTCHA service
+Laravel package for Google reCAPTCHA, providing helper functions for creating reCAPTCHA fields and a service for validating responses.

 ## Installation